wger-project/helm-charts/README.md

 This means we cannot upgrade with changing the image tag.

-As a consequence the default `values.yaml` has set `imagePullPolicy` to `Always`, this means on every restart of the pod the image will be downloaded.
+As a consequence the default `values.yaml` has set `imagePullPolicy` to `Always`, this means if the kubelet has a container image with that exact digest cached locally, the kubelet uses its cached image; otherwise, the kubelet pulls the image with the resolved digest, and uses that image to launch the container.

 To upgrade you can restart the deployment (k8s v1.15):